Children’s Dental Health Month

 One of the best things that you can do for your children is to establish the nightly teeth-brushing routine, says Dr. Ryan Helgerson, a family dentist in Grand Junction, CO.
 Explain to them that if they don’t brush their teeth, they are allowing sugar bugs to create cavities on their teeth.
 Cavities can lead to fillings or even root canal therapy, and may also result in the need to extract an unhealthy tooth.
 When it comes to tooth replacement, Shreveport’s youngest dental patients should understand that it’s much better to take care of their teeth now than to find themselves considering replacement options later on in life.

-Some children may be nervous about visiting their Shreveport’s dentist.
+We understand that some children may be nervous about visiting their Shreveport’s dentist.
 There are plenty of options for sleep dentistry or sedation dentistry in Shreveport, LA.
 Shreveport dentist Dr. Kacos can offer to help ease any fears or anxiety about visiting the dentist.
-Whether you’re looking for pediatric or cosmetic dentistry, Shreveport patients can place their trust in Dr. Kacos to provide the best treatment possible.
+Whether you’re looking for a family dentist or cosmetic dentistry, Shreveport patients can place their trust in Dr. Kacos to provide the best treatment possible.

 Editor’s Note: This post was originally published in February 2020 and has been completely revamped and updated for accuracy and comprehensiveness.